- Long-term disability covers about 50-70% of your income when you cannot work due to injury or illness

 What illnesses qualify for long-term disability?

-Examples of long-term disabilities that qualify for coverage
+What are the examples of long-term disabilities that qualify for coverage?

 Suppose you’re at a dinner party.
 Your hand feels a sudden paralysis, and you accidentally drop a wine glass.
 You continue to feel muscular weakness and pains and finally visit the doctor.
 After numerous tests, you discover you have Multiple Sclerosis (MS).
 MS eventually leads to an inability to walk and adequately use your legs.